natbibi/popcorn/README.md

 8. WIP: Authed users can see and use CreatePost component to make a new post
 9. Add like post, delete post and create route match page for a single post
 10. Add create comment and delete comments on a post
 11. Fetch top 10 trending movies and shows data from [themoviedb](https://www.themoviedb.org/)
+12. Show user avatar from Auth0 on the posts they created

 ### api
 1. Set up apollo-server w/ express.js and config for graphQL